qmk/qmk_firmware/keyboard/teensy_lc_onekey/instructions.md

 ## About this onekey example

 It's set up for Teensy LC.
 To use 3.x, you'll need to edit the `Makefile` (and comment out one line in `mcuconf.h`).
 A sample makefile for Teensy 3.0 is provided as `Makefile.3.0`, can be used without renaming with `make -f Makefile.3.0`.
+Similarly for Teensy 3.2, there's `Makefile.3.2`.

 ## Credits